Tunisia Tax Calculator (2026)

 Frequently asked questions

-Do I have to pay social contributions as an employee in Tunisia?
+What are the mandatory social contributions I need to pay as an employee in Tunisia?

-Tunisia allows a professional expense deduction of approximately 9.032% of your gross income, capped at a maximum of 2,000 TND per year.
-This deduction is intended to cover work-related costs and is automatically calculated based on your income level.
+Tunisia allows a 10% professional expense deduction on salary income, but it is capped at a maximum of 2,000 TND per year.
+This deduction is applied after mandatory social contributions are subtracted from your gross income, helping to reduce your taxable income further.

 Compare Tunisia with another country